 From initial condition assessment of the carriageway and footway; and asset inventory and location; through assistance with budgeting and prioritising maintenance schemes; improving the designing and planning process; and support during site works; on to on-going monitoring of the re-instatements for warranty claim mitigation.

-The quality of the re-instatement following a dig or trenching is a key part of the commercial viability of a project and (not least) minimising complaints and claims from residents and the general public.
-Imagery from Gaist both before and after works can help with taking the subjectivity out of, and improving, the quality of contractor performance; and providing validation information in the event of a subsequent claim without the need for a site survey.
+The quality of the reinstatement following a dig or trenching is a key part of the commercial viability of a project and in minimising complaints and claims from residents and the general public.
+Imagery from Gaist both before and after works can help take the subjectivity out of assessing the quality of contractor performance and provide high quality validation information in the event of a subsequent claim without the need for subsequent site surveys.

 Buried services upgrade and replacement projects can be very costly for utility companies if the surface materials on the carriageway and footway are not understood, planned and accounted for.
 Some material reinstatements can be more expensive than others, and so building an accurate understanding of material types above buried services will enable cost-effective planning and improved compliance with codes of practice.
 The current process of visual inspection via site surveys is slow, expensive, open to subjectivity and can have safety and security implications for personnel carrying out such surveys on the busy public highway.

 Each section of the highway network is assigned a contiguous polygon relating to the surface material type in the verge, footway and carriageway.